-The good news is that there are withdrawal strategies and retirement-related tax deductions that you can use to help you keep as much of your money as you can.
+The good news?
+There are withdrawal strategies and retirement-related tax deductions that you can use to help you keep as much of your money as you can.

 Strategy no. 1: Create a plan with help from an advisor

 Remember, everyone’s situation is unique.
 Getting good advice often proves priceless.
 A seasoned advisor can run the numbers in different scenarios to plan out the best withdrawal strategy for you.
-For example, your advisor can help you decide when to begin collecting your CPP and private pension incomes, as well as how to withdraw from your taxable investments.
+For example, your advisor can help you decide when to begin collecting your CPP, OAS and private pension incomes.
+And, also how to withdraw from your taxable investments.

 Strategy no. 2: Split your pension Income